opensemanticsearch/open-semantic-search/docs/doc/desktop_search/README.md

     - Markus Mandalka
 ---

-# Open Semantic Desktop Search
+# Open Semantic Desktop Search (VM)

 ## Free software for your own desktop search engine for full text search, exploratory search and text analysis on Windows or Mac

-Open Semantic Desktop search is **free open source software** for your own **desktop search engine** with integrated text analytics and research tools for **full text search, exploratory search & text mining** in large document sets, many PDF files, Word documents and many other file formats on Windows or Mac.
+Open Semantic Desktop Search is **free open source software** for your own **desktop search engine** with integrated text analytics and research tools for **full text search, exploratory search & text mining** in large document sets, many PDF files, Word documents and many other file formats on Windows or Mac.

 ## Desktop search engine package as virtual machine for single Linux, Windows or Mac users